This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 2000

-Construction of our Haza winery in the Ribera del Duero Designation of Origin began in 2000.
-A year later, in 2001, the winery now known as Bodega Y Viñedos Viña Arnáiz opened its doors.
+In 2000, construction began on our winery in Haza, in the Ribera del Duero Designation of Origin.
+A year later, in 2001, what is now known as Bodega Y Viñedos Viña Arnáiz began operating.

-Located in a historic strategic enclave, formerly a fortress belonging to Juana de Haza, a Castilian noblewoman who began planting vineyards at the foot of her fortress.
-These vineyards gradually expanded, and its reputation grew throughout the region for its extraordinary quality.
+Located in a historic strategic enclave, it was formerly a fortress belonging to Juana de Haza, a noblewoman from Castile who began planting vineyards at the foot of her fortress.
+These vineyards spread and their fame grew throughout the region due to their extraordinary quality.

-Viña Arnáiz Winery combines the latest technology with respect for traditional winemaking systems, allowing García-Carrión, a family business, to produce wines that truly represent the Ribera del Duero tradition.
+Bodega Viña Arnáiz combines the latest technology with respect for traditional methods, allowing García-Carrión, a family business, to produce wines that represent the Ribera del Duero region at its best.

-We also cover the Rueda and Toro Denominations, historic wine-producing areas where we imprint character and excellent quality on our whites and reds.
+We also cover the Rueda and Toro designations of origin, historic wine-producing areas where we impart character and excellent quality to our white and red wines.

 Global Winery (La Mancha)